snah0902/snah0902.github.io/content/blog/retirement-accounts-intro.md

 How the taxes work for the HSA is that you contribute pre-tax funds to it.
 At any point, you can withdraw funds for qualified medical expenses tax-free.
-If the withdrawn funds aren't for medical expenses, then you pay the capital gains tax on withdrawals if at least age 59½.
+If the withdrawn funds aren't for medical expenses, then you pay the income tax on withdrawals if at least age 59½.
 Otherwise, you also pay the early withdrawal fee.

 <img src="/images/retirement-accounts-intro/hsa.png" alt="HSA" style="max-width:90%; height:auto;">